Decron/Whitebox-Code-GPT/README.md

 # Making and maintaining assistants:
 Activity: Once custodianship is granted, you're free to update your assistant however you see fit.
 We just ask that you make a reasonable effort to seek and aggregate user requests and improve your assistant, especially during periods of high activity such as when OpenAI updates their models, or a new major revision of a language is released.<br><br>

 Standards: The custodian has the final say in the name and description of a assistant but we ask that they are both descriptive and that the description features a link to this repo.
-For instance: "Flutter development made easy.
-Maintained by The Hadrio Group at https://github.com/Decron/FlutterGPT"<br><br>
+For instance: "Python development made easy.
+Maintained by Whitebox at https://github.com/Decron/Whitebox"<br><br>

 Experimentation: It may be beneficial to create a backup assistant to experiment with to avoid disrupting users of the primary assistant.<br><br>

 Conversation training: For now we ask that you disable conversation training for the models under your purvue.
 There are pros and cons of leaving it disabled, and the topic can be addressed later if the community believes conversation training is important.<br><br>

-# Are Whitebox assistants safe for enterprise use?
+# Are Whitebox assistants safe for enterprises?
   For the most part yes, here are the facts:<br>
+  * This project is *enirely* open-source so you may repurpose this repo however you see fit.
+In return giving credit for our files is appreciated but the decision is ultimately yours.<br>
   * We've asked all custodians to disable conversation training.
 This setting cannot be truly verified so it is not reccomended to include information you would not want OpenAI to see.
 Whitebox does not have access to your conversation history.
   * Training based on knowledge files and uploaded documents cannot be disabled with GPT builder.
 Because of this you should not include sensitive material in knowledge files for our assistants, and you should not upload sensitive files when using them.
   * Unconsented storage of user data by model creators is absolutely prohibbited and will lead to irrevocable dismissal from the project.
-  * If you have a custom OpenAI endpoint, rules about conversation and document training may not apply.
+  * If you have a custom OpenAI endpoint or you are using our knowledge files on a different LLM, rules about conversation and document training may not apply.
 Talk to your system administrator.
   * If you would like our assistance creating personalized assistants for your enterprise, please message us at hadriogroup@gmail.com.

 # Getting involved:
 **Contributing**<br>
 * Right now the most important thing is to understand GPT4's weaknesses and blind spots.
-If you see it struggling with certain topics or you find complaints about its behavior online, open an issue or a discussion post to help us understand the problem.
+If you see it struggling with certain topics or you find complaints about its behavior online, open an [issue](https://github.com/Decron/Whitebox-Code-GPT/issues) or a [discussion](https://github.com/Decron/Whitebox-Code-GPT/discussions) post to help us understand the problem.
 The custodians of the relevant bot will fact find and test possible solutions, then update the knowledge files to counteract that specific issue.
 * Secondly, we need to get the word out about this new technology.
 Share this repo with people you think would be interested, and invite domain experts to contribute by claiming assistants.
 * If you're reading this we want to hear your use case.
 What annoys you most about programming assistants?
 Go open a discussion and we'll do our best to fix it.
 * If you don't have access to ChatGPT premium, we'd love to collaborate on other applications for our knowledge files.